scttech/CS360-Java/samples/app_poll/README.md

 # Overview

-NOTE: This is a work in progress... currently only using sample data
+NOTE: This is a work in progress...

 This app demonstrates how to use a database to keep track of apps that users select for their discussion.

 We can provide historical data on app selection to how the popularity of apps changes over time.

+As of Fall 2025, the class favorite is _Spotify_.

 # Screenshots